½ lime, scrubbed

 Pinch chili flakes

-1 t (or a little more, to taste) rice vinegar
+1 teaspoon (or a little more, to taste) rice vinegar

-½ t (or a little more, to taste) sambal oelek (or other chili paste)
+½ teaspoon (or a little more, to taste) sambal oelek (or other chili paste)

 Finely grate the lime zest into a medium saucepan.
 Cut away the remaining peel and white pith to expose the fruit and then coarsely chop it.
 Scrape the fruit and whatever juice there is into the saucepan and stir in the rest of the ingredients (except the rice vinegar and the sambal oelek).